AbrarZShahriar/Kodawari-Engine/Readme.txt

 copy /third_party/SDL2-devel-2.0.20-VC/SDL2-2.0.20/lib/x64/SDL2.dll copy and paste beside the .exe after compilation.

-Based on https://vkguide.dev/ vulkan tutorial. \
+Based on https://vkguide.dev/ vulkan tutorial.
+Did not add submodules as vkguide already had many things vendored in.

 No textures as I haven't finished that part of the tutorial yet.